 Talking about support, the ASICS GT-2000v6 has an updated Dynamic DuoMax Support System, which extends through the forefoot, limiting pronation and delivering stable support.
 And the Discreet Eyelets evenly distribute lace tension across the top of your foot for a comfortable fit.

 All that perfection stands on a solid rubber outsole for durable traction on the variety of surfaces.

 - Not true-to-size (runs half a size smaller).

 - A break-in period is needed.

 See more pics

 The Brooks Addiction 12 is meant for severe overpronators and runners with low arches, but what’s even greater is that it comes in width sizes from Normal to Extra Wide, and can give the right amount of support to people with flat feet too.

-This highly-supportive and well-cushioned running sneaker is a part of Brooks’ line of footwear for feet issues – it’s designed specifically for wide feet.
+This highly-supportive and well-cushioned running sneaker is a part of Brooks’ line of footwear for feet issues.
 The model also has such cool features as anatomical Brooks DNA cushioning adjusting to your body weight, full-length energy-returning BioMoGo midsole that returns the energy with each step, extended progressive Diagonal Rollbar for reliable control, heel segmented Crash Pad for smooth landings…

 And can you believe that all those technologies are stuffed into a stylish sneaker for men and women, made of breathable eco-friendly materials!